Office of the Superintendent of Financial Institutions

 a.
 The Appointed Actuary must disclose the assumptions and methods used to calculate the risk metrics for interest rate risk, asset and liability cash flows and the allowance for expenses and credit losses;

 b.
-Where the interest rate risk exposure is determined across asset and liability segments (e.g., natural offsets across asset and liability segments are reflected), the methodology and assumptions used should be described.
+The Appointed Actuary must disclose where the interest rate risk exposure is determined across asset and liability segments (e.g., natural offsets across asset and liability segments are reflected), the methodology and assumptions used.
 Any related credit taken by aggregating separately produced CALM results should be disclosed.

 "While IFRS 8 only applies to certain entities, OSFI expects, at a minimum, the SOE analysis to be disclosed at the same level as that required in respect of the segmented information reported in the notes under IFRS 8, whether or not the company is required to apply IFRS 8 for financial reporting purposes.

 OSFI encourages companies to exercise the option of disclosing SOE information at a more detailed level of segmentation if this would give more meaningful information to the company’s stakeholders, or if a more detailed level is consistent with other disclosure in the public financial statements.
 For instance, if a more detailed level of disclosure of financial information is used in the MD&A to explain the company’s operations, the company should consider disclosing the SOE on a consistent basis."